Expungements in Pennsylvania

 What IS the chance of Success?

 Under Pennsylvania law, the District Attorneys office is required to show just case why a petition to expunge should not be granted.
 In the Commonwealth v.
 Wexler, the Supreme Court of Pennsylvania ruled that a heavy burden is placed on the Commonwealth to present compelling evidence.
 The court found that mere desire to have accurate records on hand and easily accessible was not enough.
-If you otherwise qualify for an expungement, Musi, Malone and Daubenberger L.L.P. will use every tool at our disposal to ensure your record is expunged.
+If you otherwise qualify for an expungement, Musi, Merkins, Daubenberger & Clark L.L.P. will use every tool at our disposal to ensure your record is expunged.

 What if I do not qualify for an expungement?